- HTML documentation is generated only if needed and uses Django’s @cached_property decorator

 RPCRequest.
 If you customized your handlers, please make sure you updated your code (if needed).

-In addition, this version contains minor updates to prepare future compatibility with Django 2.0
+- Code has been improved to prepare future compatibility with Django 2.0

 Release 0.8.1 (2017-10-02)¶